 Psychotherapy for Individuals

 Every individual has a unique path.
 I use a tailored approach for each person based on their specific needs and place in life.
 My expertise includes working with depression, anxiety, grief and loss, chronic pain and illness, and childhood trauma.
 Evidence shows that it is the relationship between client and therapist, rather than the therapist’s specific technique, that is most effective at healing.
 I strive to be authentic and present at all times.
 What happens between us–therapist and client– is the most important factor for your personal growth.
 As I help you develop coping skills for life’s challenges, I will also pay the utmost attention to seeing you and providing a safe and trustworthy environment that will enable you to flourish.

-Counseling for Adolescents and Younger Adults
+Counseling for College Students and Younger Adults

 Being a teen or younger adult comes with very particular challenges.
 I have over a decade of experience working in a college environment.
 I know that as young people seek to embody their own unique identity, they benefit from having a safe space of non-judgment.
-My practice provides a sounding board for teens and younger adults to better cope with their lives as they explore academic issues, relationships with friends and family, sexuality, and career paths, among other concerns.
+My practice provides a sounding board for teens and younger adults to better cope with their lives as they explore academic issues, personal identity, relationships with friends and family, sexuality, and career paths, among other concerns.

 Relationships can seem to have their own lives sometimes, apart from the efforts of each individual inhabiting them.
 I can guide you and your partner to achieve your relationship goals through a process of mutual mindful exploration.
 You will gain insight into the dynamics of your interactions and learn how your unique personalities and communication styles influence each other.